voku/HtmlMin/README.md

 ## Description

-HtmlMin is a fast and very easy to use PHP5.3+ library that minifies given HTML5 source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
+HtmlMin is a fast and very easy to use PHP library that minifies given HTML5 source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
 As a result pages become smaller in size and load faster.
 It will also prepare the HTML for better gzip results, by re-ranging (sort alphabetical) attributes and css-class-names.

 ## Install via "composer require"